 4.3.1.
 Collect the mouse lungs after in vivo imaging, as previously described23.

 4.3.1.1.
 Briefly, euthanize mice with a lethal dose of TBE (500 mg/kg).
 Disinfect the incision site with 70% ethanol.
-With a scalpel, make an incision from the sternum to the base of the abdomen and then cut from the bottom of the incision to the sides with scissors.
+Make an incision from the sternum to the base of the abdomen and then cut from the bottom of the incision to the sides with scissors.
 Next, cut the hepatic vein (second physical euthanasia method) to bleed the animal.

-NOTE: To avoid high background signal during imaging, it is important to minimize the amount of blood in the lungs (see below).
+NOTE: To minimize background signal during imaging, it is important to prevent blood accumulation in the lungs (see below).

 4.3.2.
 Place the mouse in dorsal recumbency, and use the scissors to cut the pleura and open the rib cage.
 Subsequently, remove the lungs by snipping the end of the trachea with scissors while gently holding the lungs with forceps.